mckennapsean/dissertation/content/06-worksheet.md

 After the student projects were completed, 11 students, at least one from each project, participated in a semistructured interview to provide feedback on the visualization design worksheets.
+This feedback serves as an external validation of the framework and worksheets for data visualization design.
 We audio recorded each interview to more efficiently take notes and transcribed participant responses to ensure accuracy and correctness.
 With each interviewee, we explained the goals of the study and acquired consent to utilize feedback and quotes for publication.
 The interview questions focused on digging deeper into the survey findings.
 We asked open-ended questions to gather suggestions for improvement and for the next iteration of the visualization design worksheets.
 At the beginning of the interview, we asked students to briefly describe the steps of the visualization design process in their own words in order to informally test recall of the high-level concepts of the framework and worksheets.